-2. The property is conveyed by gift, or is sold at or below Present-use Value to a nonprofit organization and qualifies for exclusion from the tax base pursuant to G.S.
+If property loses its eligibility for present-use value classification because the property is conveyed either (i) to a nonprofit organization and the property qualifies for exclusion from the tax base pursuant to G.S.
 105-275(12) or G.S.
-105-275(29).
+105-275(29) or (ii) to the State, a political subdivision of the State, or the United States, then deferred taxes are due as follows: